Tre5et/vanillaconfig/README.md

 ## If you are a developer, read the docs

-Go to the docs [here](https://github.com/Tre5et/vanillaconfig/blob/1.18/docs/docs.md).
+Go to the docs [here](https://github.com/Tre5et/vanillaconfig/blob/1.18/docs/docs.md) (this isn't finished yet).

 ## License